tier4/nebula/docs/vendor_neutral_runtime_interface.md

 perform inside these callbacks.
 However, **lifecycle calls** (`configure()`, `stop()`, or destroying the graph) must **not** be made from within a user
-callback: those callbacks fire on a packet-source receive thread, and stopping a source from its own receive thread causes a self-join.
+callback: those callbacks fire on a packet-source receive thread, and stopping a source from its own receive thread causes a self-join, which the affected source will now reject via `assert()`.
 Defer lifecycle transitions to a separate thread (e.g. post to an executor or thread pool).

+**Callback exception contract.** User callbacks (output, error, progress, and the per-source packet callbacks) should not throw.
+If a callback does throw, the host (`LiveTransportGraph`) and every packet source (`UdpPacketSource`, `CanPacketSource`, `TcpPacketSource`, `HttpPacketSource`, `PcapPacketSource`) catches the exception, logs it to `stderr`, and continues running.
+Transport errors and decoder errors continue to flow through the dedicated error callback with the appropriate `SensorErrorType`; user-callback throws are not reported through the error callback because they are programming errors in user code, not faults of the runtime.

 **Error reporting** from `SensorDecoderRuntime` is done exclusively via the `error_callback` registered with `set_error_callback()`.
 The runtime calls this